Model-Free Assortment Pricing with Transaction Data: Introduction

 In this paper, we propose a data-driven approach to the assortment pricing problem.
 As opposed to the model-estimate-optimize approach, we consider no prior models on how customers form their utilities for the products.
 Instead, when a customer is observed to choose a product from a set of products with given prices, we assume that a (model-free) incentive-compatibility condition specifies her potential valuations for the products.
 For example, when a product is purchased by a customer, the utility of that product must be necessarily at least as high as any of the non-purchased products.
 Leveraging this condition, the data for a transaction defines a polyhedral set containing the vector of valuations $(\valuation_1,\dots,\valuation_{\numproducts})$ of the particular customer, which is referred to as the IC polyhedron.
 When a new customer arrives, without knowing anything about her preferences, we uniformly sample from the IC polyhedra from customers in the historical data, and set prices to maximize the revenue for valuations in the sampled polyhedron.
 More precisely, we set prices such that the revenue derived from the arriving customer is maximized, when her valuations, drawn from the sampled IC polyhedron, lead to the least possible revenue for the firm.

 The contribution of this work is threefold.
 First, to the best of our knowledge, this is the first study that leverages incentive-compatibility constraints to define a valuation polyhedron for the purposes of pricing.
-With this novel approach, we circumvent the need for pre-specified customer models as is customary in the random utility literature, investigating the optimal pricing directly based on the data.
+This novel approach allows us to circumvent the need for pre-specified customer models as is customary in the random utility literature and investigate the optimal pricing directly based on the data.
 We believe this approach sheds new insights into the formulation of other related data-driven problems.

 Second, by exploiting the structure of the polyhedra, we present a disjunctive model of the pricing problem and several structural results associated with the optimal prices.
-We show that the disjunctive model can be approximated at any desired precision by a compact bilinear program, itself solvable by a compact mixed-integer integer programming model after an appropriate reformulation.
+Leveraging these results, we show that the disjunctive model can be approximated at any desired precision by a compact bilevel program, itself solvable by a compact mixed-integer integer programming model after an appropriate reformulation.
 For scalability purposes, we also present low-complexity, interpretable approximation algorithms that are shown to achieve strong theoretical and numerical performance.
-We also study special cases of practical interest where the optimal prices can be obtained efficiently.
+We also show special cases of practical interest where the optimal prices can be obtained efficiently.

 Third, we conduct a comprehensive numerical study based on synthetic and real data.
 In particular, we use the well-studied IRI dataset \citep{Kruger2009} and fit different choice models including the linear, MNL and mixed logit models.
 We then generate a small number of customer purchases based on the models.
 After applying our approach to the data, the generated revenues significantly outperform the incumbent prices in the data, for all the models, demonstrating the benefit of the data-driven model-free approach: the smaller sensitivity to model misspecification and promising performance when the sample size is limited.